The Stripper

 "The Stripper" is an instrumental composed by David Rose, recorded in 1958 and released four years later.
 It evinces a jazz influence with especially prominent trombone slides, and evokes the feel of music used to accompany striptease artists.

-"The Stripper" reached #1 on Billboards Top 100 chart in July 1962.
+"The Stripper" reached No. 1 on Billboards Hot 100 chart in July 1962.
 It became a gold record.
-Billboard ranked the record as the #5 song of 1962.
+Billboard ranked the record as the No. 5 song of 1962.

-The tune came to prominence by chance.
-Rose had recorded "Ebb Tide" as the A-side of a record.
-His record company, MGM Records, wanted to get it on the market quickly, but discovered there was no B-side available for it.
-Rose was away at the time the need for the B-side surfaced.
-An MGM office boy was given the job of going through some of Rose's tapes of unreleased material to find something that would work; he liked "The Stripper" and chose it as the flip side for the record.